-Teaching has been one of the most pleasant surprises of my PhD so far.
+Teaching has been one of the most pleasant surprises of my career so far.
 I have had the great privilege to help out with a number of interesting courses on some of my favourite topics, and have learned so much from the students in these classes.
-My outlook on teaching is still taking shape, but right now three of my main interests include coaching students through the technical writing process, active learning with students in fieldwork settings, and supporting international students.
+Three of my main interests include coaching students through the technical writing process, active learning with students in fieldwork settings, and supporting international students.
 My experience ranges from large classes (>100) to small groups (<20) to working with individual students, and at BSc to MSc to PhD levels.

 - Co-responsible for online education and exam during COVID crisis in 2020